108 Chinese Mythological Gods and Characters to Know About

 F. Investiture of the Gods (封神演义)

 - Jiang Ziya (姜子牙): Historically, Jiang Ziya was a noble who played a major role in the establishment of the Zhou Dynasty.
-In Investiture of the Gods, however, he was an elderly disciple of Yuan Shi Tian Jun who was dispatched to the mortal world to assist the Zhou Forces.
-Throughout the saga, he played the role of chief strategist, although he occasionally joint the battle too.
+In Investiture of the Gods, however, he was an elderly disciple of Yuan Shi Tian Jun, one that was dispatched to the mortal world to assist the Zhou Forces.
+Throughout the saga, he played the role of chief strategist, though he occasionally joint the battle too.

 - Lei Zhenzi (雷震子): A half-brother of Zhou Wu Wang, Lei Zhenzi was transfigured into a hawkish being with wings and a beak after eating two magical almonds.
 An adept of weather magic, he served his half-sibling as a capable vanguard, earning several notable victories during the war.
 Some readers nowadays consider Lei Zhenzi’s image in the saga to be the appearance of Lei Gong, the Chinese mythological god of thunder.

 - Nan Ji Xian Weng (南极仙翁): The Divine Sage of the South Pole is a minor character in Investiture of the Gods, one who occasionally assisted the Zhou forces in his role as the eldest disciple of Yuan Shi Tian Jun.
-However, the Divine Sage appears in several other classical works and is also commonly associated by the Chinese with longevity.
-Some also consider him to be the “Shou” of the San Xing.
+Outside of that, the Divine Sage also appears in several other classical works and is commonly associated with longevity by the Chinese.
+Some consider him to be the “Shou” of the San Xing as well.

 - Shengong Bao (申公豹): A fellow disciple of Jiang Ziya, Shengong Bao defied the will of heavenly and sided with the Shang forces.
-He repeatedly battled Jiang Ziya and other Zhou forces generals till defeated and imprisoned in the far north.
-His most noted magic is the ability to detach and reattach his own head.
+He then repeatedly battled Jiang Ziya and other Zhou forces generals till defeated and imprisoned in the far north.
+Shengong Bao’s most noted magic is the ability to detach and reattach his own head.

-- Yang Jian (杨戬): One of the most powerful warriors of the Zhou Forces, Yang Jian was based on Erlang Shen, a widely worshipped deity in Taoism.
+- Yang Jian (杨戬): One of the most powerful warriors of the Zhou Forces, Yang Jian was based on Erlang Shen, a widely worshiped deity in Taoism.
 His defining feature is that of a third “heavenly eye” on his forehead.
 Capable of a vast variety of supernatural abilities and assisted by a heavenly hound, Yang Jian was near undefeatable throughout the saga.
-In Journey to the West, Yang Jian also famously fought Sun Wukong, being the only warrior from the Jade Emperor’s pantheon able to battle the Monkey King to a standstill.
+In Journey to the West, Yang Jian also famously fought Sun Wukong.
+He was the only warrior from the Jade Emperor’s pantheon able to battle the Monkey King to a standstill.